Skip to main content

 [§ 628.2, paragraphs (1)(iii) and (6)(i) and (ii)]

-When the credit facility is underwritten, the institution would need to document the expected source of the debt payment through the construction phase.
-If repayment during that phase depends on future income from the facility being constructed, the credit facility would be an HVCRE exposure, provided it does not qualify for an exclusion.
+When the credit facility is underwritten, the institution would need to document the expected source of the debt repayment through the construction phase.
+If repayment during that phase depends on future income following substantial completion of construction, then the credit facility would be an HVCRE exposure, provided it does not qualify for an exclusion.
 When construction is substantially complete and cash flow generated from the project is sufficient to support the debt service and expenses of the real property, in accordance with the System institution’s loan underwriting criteria for permanent financings, the credit facility could be reclassified to non-HVCRE.

 [§ 628.2, paragraphs (1)(iii) and (6)(i) and (ii)]

-If a winery operation is refinanced for $5 million and $1 million of the cash-out refinancing will be used for property improvements, would the credit facility meet the definition of an HVCRE exposure?
+1. If a winery operation is refinanced for $5 million, and $1 million of the cash-out refinancing will be used for property improvements, would the credit facility meet the definition of an HVCRE exposure?
 Repayment of the new loan will come from ongoing winery operations.

 No. The first criterion of the HVCRE definition is that the credit facility must primarily finance or refinance the acquisition, development, or construction of real property.
 Because less than 50% of the loan funds would be used for the acquisition, development, or construction of real property, the credit facility would not meet the definition of HVCRE.
 In addition, the third criterion of the definition of HVCRE is not met because the credit facility does not depend on future income or sales proceeds for repayment.